Nevada business license: Types, costs, and how to apply

 Industry-specific licenses and permits

-- Food services – the Nevada Department of Health issues health permits for businesses selling, handling, and managing food.
+- Food services: The Nevada Department of Health issues health permits for businesses that sell, handle, and manage food.

-- Construction – the Nevada State Contractors Board issues construction and contractor permits
+- Construction: The Nevada State Contractors Board issues construction and contractor licenses.

 If you're unsure whether you need additional permits, check with local agencies to learn more.